 Likewise, in the case of a planned abortion, different options will have different levels of effectiveness and safety depending on the gestational age of the pregnancy.

-For example, while herbs are something that have been used throughout history to induce abortion, herbal methods have their best chance of working before 6 weeks of pregnancy, and do not have nearly the same efficacy as medication abortions.
-Many people do a combination of herbs and medication abortion for increased efficacy, and some will be choose a herb-only approach as an initial step.
+For example, while herbs are something that have been used throughout history to induce abortion, herbal methods are said have their best chance of working before 6 weeks of pregnancy, and do not have the same statistical efficacy rates as medication abortions.
+Some people choose a combination of herbs and medication abortion for increased efficacy, and some will be choose a herb-only approach as an initial step.
 People will choose the methods that align best with them and their individual scenario.

 Just like in childbirth, I encourage clients to weigh all of their options and make the choice that is the uniquely best fit for them.

-Questions to consider when making your choice would be:
+Questions to consider when making your choice could be:

 - Am I healthy right now?
 Is there any reason to rush into a decision?

 - What is my timeline in terms of the options available to me?
-Do any of my options have a timeline associated with them?
+Do any of the options have a timeline associated with them?

 - What are the risks and benefits of waiting vs acting now?

 - If I am choosing an expectant management approach to a pregnancy loss, what are the signs of health vs declining health that I should be aware of and watching for?

 - What are ALL of the options available to me, and what are the risks and benefits for me?
 What does the experience look like for each?
-Is the experience I have imporant to me?
+Is the experience I have important to me?